In the Age of Anxiety, are we all mentally ill?

 By Sharon Begley

-NEW YORK When Cynthia Craig was diagnosed with postpartum depression eight years ago, she told her family doctor she felt anxious about motherhood.
+NEW YORK, July 13 When Cynthia Craig was diagnosed with postpartum depression eight years ago, she told her family doctor she felt anxious about motherhood.
 She wondered whether she had made a catastrophic mistake by quitting her job, whether she could cope with the long, lonely hours stay-at-home mothers face - and even whether she should have had children.

 "Anxiety is something I have always had, especially during times of change," said Craig, 40, who lives in Scotland, Ontario.
 "But I was never worried about the level of anxiety, and it never prevented me from leaving the house, driving, socializing or even speaking in front of people."